2025 Malagasy protests: 1 October

 Protests spread to other cities and towns, including Toliara, some 925 km south of Antananarivo.
 The government accused the demonstrators of vandalism and of promoting a coup d'état.
-Opposition leader Rivo Rakotovao announced that his party and allies will not join any government under the leadership of Rajoelina and asked him to step down.
+Opposition leader Rivo Rakotovao announced that his party and allies would not join any government under the leadership of Rajoelina and asked him to step down.

 Labour unions began joining protests, and calls were made for a general strike.
 Protests on 1 October were relatively contained by police forces, and violence was much lower than in the previous days.
 Rajoelina met with foreign diplomats at the presidential palace on 1 October, and presidential spokesperson Lova Ranoromaro claimed that protesters had largely dispersed "without a clear leader emerging".
 Pro-Rajoelina groups began announcing that they would hold counter-protests.

 5 October

-Counterprotesters only numbered in the hundreds, lower than what President Andry Rajoelina hoped for.
-Barely any had clothing with his portrait.
+Counter-protesters only numbered in the hundreds.

+6 October

+A close advisor to the president, businessman Mamy Ravatomanga has been vilified since the start of the protests for his control over the Malagasy economy and politics, his close ties to President Rajoelina, and his involvement in the repression of the population through a private security company belonging to his conglomerate, which some have described as a militia.

+In a televised address on October 6, 2025, he rejected all the accusations, stating that all legal proceedings against him had been dropped.